onnx/working-groups/safety-related-profile/meetings/minutes.md

   - Sub-group on Reqs: no new contributors besides Sebastian's and Henri...
   - Set-up a sub-group to analyse the ONNX standard to continue Nicolas' work which is collected in document [issues](../documents/issues.md).
 See action (0412-6)
 #### New actions
-- [X] (0412-1, Eric) Integrate Cs' use case in the [list of use cases](../documents/usecases.md)
+- [ ] (0412-1, Eric) Integrate Cs' use case in the [list of use cases](../documents/usecases.md)
-  - Contribution added.
 - [ ] (0412-2, Eric, Jean) Check Airbus's needs.
 - [ ] (0412-3, Eric) Integrate Henri's comments in the list of questions to WG114.
 Integrate questions raised by Jean-Baptiste presentation about (i) hyperparameters (what are those hyperparameters, precisely), why do they need to carry this information in the MLMD, for what purpose?
 - [ ] (0412-4, Thiziri, Nicolas, Jean, Sebastian, Jean-Loup) Review of the [updated version of CONV2D](../documents/conv_specification_example/README.md)
 - [ ] (0412-5, Mariem) Replace the sentence that uses "shifted" by "the kernel is applied to data 2 units on right in the first spatial axis and to data 3 units down in the second spatial axis"
 - [ ] (0412-6, Eric) Create a sub working group to analyse the existing standard in a systematic way...